The journey of finding a home. How hard can it be?

 Let's begin with the United States, a country with some stunning landscapes and a country that gave me the best sense of community I have had so far.

 Starting with education – China is, indeed, putting loads of funds into universities, and it shows.
-But at the same time, they block access to Wikipedia, the world's largest encyclopedia, and plenty of other online learning sources.
+But at the same time, they block access to Wikipedia and a huge amount of other online learning resources.
 You can't objectively support education when you actively suspend access to it from your people.
 The flow of information is so restricted; it is mind-boggling.
-Most Western social networks and messaging platforms are unavailable to ordinary Internet users unless they connect through a loophole in a different country.
-Interestingly, government-owned media corporations are active on Facebook and Twitter to promote their stories.
-So, then you see paid posts on Twitter, how China's good and outlets such as the BBC and the NY Times are "Fake News."
-Meanwhile, if I want to message a friend or family by the service of my choice – too bad.
+Suppose I want to message a friend or family by the service of my choice – too bad.
+Most Western social networks and messaging platforms are unavailable to ordinary Internet users unless they connect through a loophole into a different country.
+Yet, government-owned media corporations use those to promote their stories.
+I saw a paid post on Twitter about how China's good and outlets such as the BBC and the NY Times are "Fake News."
+Speaking of news, every time I saw national TV talking about Western people, they screened footage of fat folks in fast food.
+And if they spoke of Western governments, it was a rather sad picture too.
+China promotes being humble and accepting and claims to be open-minded to different cultures and beliefs.
+But it is hard to feel it after they show a news broadcast packed with negative stereotypes about other countries and finish by highlighting their nation's superiority.

 —